• Skip to primary navigation

 About this Recipe

-Years ago, we published this cheesy mashed potatoes recipe from my sister-in-law.
+Years ago, we published a cheesy mashed potatoes recipe.
 It's a family favorite served over the holidays.
-A couple of months ago, I had friends over for dinner who's son is diabetic.
-Keeping low-carb in mind for their son's diet, I served our Italian Meatloaf recipe and wanted to have mashed potatoes alongside.
-So I made the cheesy mashed potatoes dish, but made half with potatoes and half with cauliflower.
+A couple of months ago, we had friends over for dinner who's son is diabetic.
+Keeping low-carb in mind for his specific diet, I altered the mashed potato recipe to create this cauliflower mash as a side dish with our Italian Meatloaf.

 (full printable recipe at end of this post)